Media documentation of the September 11 attacks: Pagers

+Many reporters also reverted to utilizing pagers in order to communicate with news rooms, with a reporter with WTOP using his in order to communicate news he had heard over a police scanner about a prospective second plane incoming.
+He later recounted attempting to send "Unconfirmed report.
+Arlington police say FAA warning another hijacked plane fifteen miles from Pentagon and heading toward." through his Motorola pager.

 Phones

 While the phone networks were crucial during the attacks to document what was happening and gain information for either victims, family and friends or first responders, they were also battered by the attacks.
 Verizon's densest knot of cables and switches in the world were located near the trade center, with the attack destroying 300,000 voice access lines, and 4.5 million data circuits with 10 cellular towers made inactive.
 This caused 14,000 businesses and 20,000 residential customers to lose service.

 Cell phones

 During the September 11 attacks, cell phone technology was still being developed, and the capabilities of the technology themselves were limited.
-Relatively few cell phones could record and transmit still images and video.
+Relatively few cell phones could record and transmit still images and video, with only about 1 million smart phones being in use at the time.
 However, many scholars found that the growing adoption of cell phones allowed for the creation of spontaneous networks of communication that circumvented more centralized systems of communication.
 Most of the material created by cell phones was voicemail messages.
 Many of the voicemail records were included by individuals documenting the disaster and in archives about the reactions of the victims and survivors.
 The director of the September 11 Digital Archive Tom Scheinfeldt stated in an April 2008 interview;